 Noise canceling headphones are geared towards listeners who wish to have a well-isolated listening experience and block the ambient noise of loud environments.
 Below are our recommendations for the best noise cancelling headphones we have tested so far.

-The Sony MDR-1000x are excellent noise canceling headphones.
-They isolate incredibly well in loud environments thanks to the adaptive noise canceling that outperforms that of the QuietComfort 35.
+The best noise cancelling headphones we've tested so far are the Sony MDR-1000x.
+They will isolate you incredibly well in loud environments thanks to the adaptive noise canceling that outperforms that of the QuietComfort 35.
 They're comfortable and sound quite balanced but struggle a bit reproducing very high frequencies.
-However, overall they're a sturdy, reliable and versatile pair of headphones for most situations and use cases despite being slightly bulky.
+Overall they're a sturdy, reliable and versatile pair of headphones for most situations and use cases.

-The Panasonic RP-HC56-K are decent, affordable in-ear headphones with one of the best isolation performances we've measured so far.
-They do not have the best sound and tend to distort a lot at higher volumes.
-However, their noise cancellation and in-ear fit reduce a significant amount of ambient noise, which make them a good option for loud environments.
+If you're on a tight budget but still want affordable headphones that deliver a good isolation, then the Panasonic RP-HC 56 are a decent option.
+These noise cancelling earbuds don't have the best sound and tend to distort a lot at higher volumes.
+However, their noise cancellation and in-ear fit reduce a significant amount of ambient noise, which make them OK to use in loud environments.

 Our recommendations above are what we think are currently the best noise-cancelling headphones to buy for most people in each price range.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).

 A few examples of noise-cancelling headphones that didn't make the cut:

 - Denon AHGC20.
 Great noise canceling but a poor and uneven audio reproduction and they're very pricey.
 See our review